SassythSasqutch/vu-spterrains/README.md

 By default, load Team Deathmatch CQ (`TeamDeathMatchC0`) to explore.
 Since there will be closed doors and invisible walls in most levels, I recommend a NoClip mod, like [txt's and Powback's vu-noclip mod here](https://github.com/romunro/VU-Noclip) - press 'v', and you will be able to move anywhere you want.

-## Gamemodes - Freecam

-To use a freecam to look around, load any gamemode other than `TeamDeathMatchC0`.
-If the map has a custom layout (see below), don't load that gamemode either.

 ## Gamemodes - Custom Layouts

 Some maps have custom layouts, making them playable for more than just exploration.